plone/plone.restapi/docs/source/endpoints/navroot.md

 In a non-multilingual site, the context is the root of the site such as `www.domain.com` and the navigation root will be `/`.

 To get the information about the navigation root, the REST API has a `@navroot` contextual endpoint.
-For instance, send a `GET` request to the `@navroot` endpoint in the root of the site:
+For instance, send a `GET` request to the `@navroot` endpoint at the root of the site:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests